BFL-lab/RNAweasel/README.md

 ## Installation warning

-For the moment this distribution contains the code as exactracted from a custom installation at the BFL lab.
+For the moment this distribution contains the code as extracted from a custom installation at the BFL lab.
 As such it still contains a bunch of hardcoded filesystem paths specific to the original machines.
 Some cleanup and adjustements are still necessary and forthcoming (Feb, 2022).